smt970913/ConMED-RL/README.md

 The datasets are organized in the `Data/` folder with separate subdirectories for different clinical scenarios (discharge decision-making and extubation decision-making) and data sources (MIMIC-IV and SICdb).

 #### Data Preprocessing Scripts
-We provide data preprocessing scripts in `Data/*/data_preprocess.py` for different datasets and research questions.
-Since we designed a general framework for processing public medical research datasets into formats suitable for sequential decision-making and offline reinforcement learning research, these preprocessing scripts share similar structures and methodologies.
+The toolkit includes specialized data preprocessing scripts located in `Data/*/data_preprocess.py` that transform diverse clinical datasets into standardized formats compatible with sequential decision-making frameworks.
+Our unified preprocessing architecture employs consistent Python classes and functions across all four `data_preprocess.py` implementations, with dataset-specific variations limited to the data selection phase.
+This design choice ensures reproducible data transformations while maintaining the flexibility needed to accommodate the unique characteristics of different medical datasets and research objectives.

 **Key Feature**: Our preprocessing pipeline is implemented entirely in `Python` using `Dask` for efficient processing of large-scale clinical datasets (e.g., chartevents tables), **eliminating the need for SQL databases or complex data infrastructure**.
 This approach significantly simplifies the setup process and enhances reproducibility for researchers.